“I can’t,” I whispered, my steps slowing to a stop.

 He sucked in a harsh breath.
 “Kit.”

-“I mean it.”
-I curled my hands into fists.
+“I mean it,” I told him.
 “After everything he did to me, to my mother, to John, to Marcus, and to God knows how many other people, he deserved that kind of death.”

 I frowned at that.
 “What do you mean?”

 “I don’t know how to explain it.
 The same thing happened in the last battle of the rebellion.”
-He squeezed his eyes shut.
+He opened his eyes and sent me a wary look.
 “They called me the Beast of Castlebar.”

 Ah.
 So here was why even McNaught feared him.
 Henry had the rage of a berserker.
 The kind that turned you into a creature that went blind with anger, more animal than man.
 My unconscious mind had recognized it first, and so he had appeared as a literal monster in my nightmare.